-Subchapter C. Pharmacy Opening, Closing, Change of Ownership, and Change of Location Procedures
+Subchapter C. Pharmacy Opening, Closing, Change of Ownership, and Change of Location Procedures charge and returned to the board office, with appropriate fees, not less than 30 days prior to the anticipated opening of the pharmacy.

 §1131.
 Pharmacy Opening Procedures